emvivre/music_autocrop/README.md

 - python-soundfile
 - libav-tools

 The script works on any formats file compatible with avconv.
-Likewise, generated output file can have the same filenaem as the input file.
+Likewise, generated output file can have the same filename as the input file.

 Exemple of using :